 Each Client will call the physical layer to establish a connection to the concurrent server.
-The data link layer then gets packets from the network layer, puts together frames and gives them to the physical layer to send.
+The data link layer then gets packets from the network layer, puts together frames and sends them to the physical layer to transmit.
 The data link layer flow depends on events coming from the network layer, the current availability within the sliding window, and events coming from the physical layer.
-Your application design needs to provide a clean mechanism for the client to notify the server that it is done and to cleanly close the client's connection to the server.
+Your application design needs to provide a clean mechanism for the client to notify the server when it is done and a scheme to cleanly close the client's connection to the server.